meerkat-citronella/GaCampFin/README.md

-This is a node.js web scraper app that crawls the Georgia Government Transparency and Campaign Finance Commission website (http://media.ethics.ga.gov/search/Campaign/Campaign_ByName.aspx).
-It crawls the Georgia State Senator site (https://www.legis.ga.gov/members/senate) for a current list of GA state senators, then crawls the state ethics site using headless Chrome (and its API, Puppeteer) and records each individual contribution they received and writes it to a JSON file, along with some associated stats.
+This is a node.js web scraper app that crawls the [Georgia Government Transparency and Campaign Finance Commission](http://media.ethics.ga.gov/search/Campaign/Campaign_ByName.aspx) website.
+It crawls the [Georgia State Senator](https://www.legis.ga.gov/members/senate) site for a current list of GA state senators, then crawls the state ethics site using headless Chrome (and its API, Puppeteer) and records each individual contribution they received and writes it to a JSON file, along with some associated stats.
 It then pushes this data to a Firebase Firestore.

 ## Available Scripts